parseword/nolovia/README.md

 ## Using nolovia with `NSD`

 1. Ensure you already have a working instance of the [`NSD` DNS resolver](https://www.nlnetlabs.nl/projects/nsd/) prior to starting.
-There are lots of tutorials on installing `NSD` for your OS; doing so is beyond the scope of this document.
+There are lots of tutorials on installing `NSD` for your OS.

 2. Make a backup of your existing `nsd.conf` file.